 Carbon monoxide can affect your health.
 However, you’re very unlikely to experience high carbon monoxide levels in the outside air.
 High levels can happen in enclosed spaces inside.
 For example, due to a faulty gas heater in your living room.

-You can experience serious symptoms from breathing in high levels of carbon dioxide.
+You can experience serious symptoms from breathing in high levels of carbon monoxide.
 Unborn babies and people with heart conditions are at greatest risk.

 High levels of carbon monoxide can cause ‘flu-like’ symptoms, including:

 High carbon monoxide levels can sometimes cause unconsciousness or even death.

 Sources of carbon monoxide

 Carbon monoxide forms when materials don’t burn completely.
 Sources of carbon monoxide can include:

 - burning fossil fuels like natural gas, petrol, coal and oil